JasonK94/cursor_configs/context.md

 4.  **PowerShell Command Chaining**: Do not chain commands using `&&` in `run_terminal_cmd` when the shell is PowerShell.
 Execute commands one by one to avoid parsing errors.
 This is a critical environmental constraint.

+5.  **Conversation Context Management**: At the end of a significant task or decision-making process, summarize the key points of the conversation and record them in `DEVLOG.md`.
+This ensures that important context is not lost when the conversation window is cleared.

 This is the Single Source of Truth for any AI assistant working on the `cursor_configs` repository itself.
 The base template for this file's structure can be found in `templates/context.md.template`.